open-feature/community/interested-parties.md

 affiliations is optional.
 Organizations must specify a contact email and ensure it is kept up to date.

-We invite interested parties to sign-up for news and to share expectations using [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfRG8Ldun3HmcUsZCFMMORKyafjEUUKDYz5X-Zv8ZFCgbwlXA/viewform).
+We invite interested parties to sign-up for news and to share expectations using our [CNCF Mailing List](https://lists.cncf.io/g/cncf-openfeature-project).
-Everyone is also welcome to [participate and contribute](https://openfeature.dev/home/participate/) to the project.
+Everyone is also welcome to [participate](https://openfeature.dev/community/CONTRIBUTOR_LADDER) and [contribute]([https://openfeature.dev/home/participate/](https://github.com/open-feature/.github/blob/main/CONTRIBUTING.md)) to the project.

 ## Interested individuals